-The CP660 is a full size pistol chambered in 9mm.
-It is a polymer framed gun and is the updated version of the original F pistol.
+The CP660 is a full-size pistol chambered in 9mm.
+It is a polymer-framed gun and is the updated version of the original F pistol.
 The gun is striker-fired and holds 18 rounds in a standard magazine.
-Physical specification on the pistol are very similar to the original F. The new Caracal CP660 is 1mm wider through the grip and it is 1mm taller than the original.
+The physical specifications of the pistol are very similar to the original F. The new Caracal CP660 is 1mm wider through the grip and it is 1mm taller than the original.

 Caracal has not yet released a feature-by-feature comparison of the CP660 and the F. However, looking at the pistol, an observer can easily distinguish between the two by the addition of forward serrations on the slide.

 The CP661 is a compact pistol that is analogous to the prior C model.
 It is also a striker-fired, polymer-framed gun available only in 9mm.
 The standard magazine capacity is 15 rounds.

 Dimensions of the Caracal CP661 are similar to those of the Caracal C, with only two being different.
 The new CP661 is 2mm taller and 1mm wider through the grip as compared to the C.

 Caracal’s CP662 handgun is the new version of the old SC handgun.
 It is considered a subcompact model and is also striker-fired.
 This 9mm pistol holds 13 rounds in a standard mag.